 - There was a focus on continuous learning and improvement. - The service made use of internal and external reviews of incidents and complaints.
-Learning was shared and used to make improvements. - Leaders and managers encouraged staff to take time out to review individual and team objectives, processes and performance. - There were systems to support improvement and innovation work. - Through the services database they were able to get test results directly into their system and into the GP's inbox.
-They were also looking to introduce a Quality Outcome Framework (QOF) system to report on how well they are doing in managing their patients' health.
-They were also looking to maintain and further develop professional links with other health care organisations and practices.
+Learning was shared and used to make improvements. - Leaders and managers encouraged staff to take time out to review individual and team objectives, processes and performance. - The services patient management software allowed them to analyse trends and tailor services to meet them and also allowed patients to access their records and share them with their GP. - The service was looking to improve their accessibility online with enlarged text for patients who were sight impaired. - There were systems to support improvement and innovation work.